NorthCoastChurch/IT-Policy/Security-Policy-11-Information-Technology-Purchasing.md

 - **Standard Items**
   - Purchase of items, which have been pre-approved by IT management, that require only a Service Desk request.
-  - The standard items list, located in the IT procedure documentation, contains preapproved vendors and products which {COMPANY-NAME} has standardized.
+  - The standard items list, located in the IT procedure documentation, contains preapproved vendors and products which North Coast Church has standardized.
 Standard items have been proven to be both supportable by the IT Department, as well as cost effective.
 - **Non-Standard Items**
   - Purchase of non-standard items/services, which are not classified as capital expenses, such as non-standard hardware/software that is expensed or contracted services.
   - Non-standard purchases should be minimized as much as reasonably possible.
 Requests for non-standard items will go through a formal selection process that will involve thorough vendor sourcing.
 IT will review non-standard purchases for viability of support and compatibility.
   - The selection process may vary depending on the type, cost, and other purchase significance factors.
 Before approval will be granted, employees or departments requesting non-emergency specialized software, or components, must submit a plan detailing how this item will be supported.
 Support options include assigning a staff member to maintain and/or support the component, arranging for external vendor support, or arranging for a service-level agreement with the IT Department.
-  - Individuals requesting non-standard items for purchase can suggest a potential vendor, if a pre-existing relationship exists between that vendor and {COMPANY-NAME}.
+  - Individuals requesting non-standard items for purchase can suggest a potential vendor, if a pre-existing relationship exists between that vendor and North Coast Church.
 - **Capital Expenses**
   - Purchase of non-standard capitalized hardware, software, or equipment.
-  - Capitalized expenditures, defined as hardware, software, or equipment above $2,500.00 or as specified in the {COMPANY-NAME} Fixed Asset Policy, which are capitalized by {COMPANY-NAME}, must go through the CFO and CEO for approval.
+  - Capitalized expenditures, defined as hardware, software, or equipment above $2,500.00 or as specified in the North Coast Church Fixed Asset Policy, which are capitalized by North Coast Church, must go through the CFO and CEO for approval.
 These purchases may only be requisitioned by department managers.
 The purchase selection process for these expenditures will be evaluated by Senior Management.
 - **Employee Purchasing**
   - Items that do not require any purchase approval.